 Housing providers are increasingly recognising the role they have to play in assisting their tenants into work.
 This makes sense in two ways: Firstly, it helps to build stronger communities through more people being in work, and secondly, at a time when welfare reform is negatively impacting tenants' ability to pay their rent it is a way of better securing income.
 This activity is encouraged and its growth is an action for this strategy.
-As part of the Care, Support and Enablement (CSE) framework, more jobs are likely to be needed in the care sector, and this could be a particular focus for tenants.

-In its new Corporate Plan 2018-21, Nottingham City Homes has as one of its key goals "To diversify our services, re-investing in our communities", and sets out how it will continue to make a significant contribution to the local economy and the communities it serves via activities across the group.
+In its emerging Corporate Plan 2018-21, Nottingham City Homes has as one of its key goals "To diversify our services, re-investing in our communities", and sets out how it will continue to make a significant contribution to the local economy and the communities it serves via activities across the group.
 Housing and construction is an important sector in the local economy which currently has skill shortages that are likely to be exacerbated by the UK's withdrawal from the European Union.
 Offering jobs and apprenticeships in house building and construction will have benefits for the industry and local communities.